Debenhams ends Irish online operation citing Brexit

 The former Debenhams store on Dublin’s Henry Street.
 The retailer closed all its Irish stores in April 2020 with the loss of 2,000 jobs.
 Photograph: Eric Luke

-Collapsed retailer Debenhams has closed its online operation in the Republic of Ireland, citing Brexit, in a move that terminates its presence in the market.
+Collapsed retailer Debenhams has closed its online operation in the Republic, citing Brexit, in a move that terminates its presence in the market.

 All Debenhams stores in the Republic closed in April when the Irish operation went into liquidation with the loss of 2,000 jobs, but customers were still able to buy online from the retailer until recently.